JacobJohnson089/JacobJohnson089/README.md

 <br />

-# This is not a git hub profile, this is a public note book 📕
+# This git hub profile is  more of a public note book 📕

 ### What does that mean ?